eagle840/katacoda-labs/tcpdumpnc/intro.md

 ## (in progress)

-In this scenario we will learn to use tcpdump and netcat (nc) on an ubuntu linux server
+In this scenario we will learn to use tcpdump and netcat (nc) on a couple  ubuntu linux server

 can we ass a step 4 for analysis of files/streams - perhaps with elasticstack   or wireshark